BernieO/calcardbackup/README.md

 `chown -R www-data:www-data .`
 `chmod 600 users.txt calcardbackup.conf`

-6. Run script as user `www-data`:
+6. Run script as user `www-data` with option "--configfile" and path to config file:
-`sudo -u www-data ./calcardbackup`
+`sudo -u www-data ./calcardbackup --configfile "calcardbackup.conf"`

 7. Check output of script - it will tell, if anything is missing or has to be configured in `calcardbackup.conf`.